May 31 to July 26, 2020

 June 27 - July 24

 Final Conference: Kampala, Uganda

-During the second month, each team of two Duke students and one Makerere student rotates through two 2-week placements, working closely with local technicians and medical staff to make equipment repairs, execute trainings, install equipment, or perform other engineering duties for the hospitals.In addition, each team must develop a design project and present their prototype at the end of the program.
+During the second month, each team of participants rotates through two 2-week placements, working closely with local technicians and medical staff to make equipment repairs, execute trainings, install equipment, or perform other engineering duties for the hospitals.In addition, each team must develop a design project and present their prototype at the end of the program.

 All placements are within the city of Kampala, and the participants share a guesthouse for the entire two month program.

 Click here to read the DukeEngage Program Profile.

 Click here to see blogs from all of our programs.